Emir of Qatar

-The Emir of the State of Qatar (أمير دولة قطر) is the monarch and head of state of Qatar.
+The emir of Qatar (أمير قطر), officially the amir of the State of Qatar (أمير دولة قطر), is the monarch and head of state of Qatar.
 The emir is also the commander-in-chief of the Armed Forces and guarantor of the constitution.
 The emir holds the most powerful position in the country, controlling all branches of state power, and has a prominent role in foreign relations.

-The emirs are members of the House of Thani (Al Thani), whose origins are in the Banu Tamim, one of the largest tribes in the Arabian Peninsula.
-The current ruler is Tamim bin Hamad Al Thani, who succeeded on 25 June 2013.
+The emirs are members of the Al Thani family, whose origins are in the Banu Tamim, one of the largest tribes in the Arabian Peninsula.
+The current emir is Tamim bin Hamad Al Thani, who succeeded on 25 June 2013.

 Historical background

 All the emirs of Qatar have been members of the Al Thani family.
 Sheikh Mohammed bin Thani is recognised as the first ruler, having begun his reign in 1851 when he united the country's tribes under his leadership.

 Qatar became part of the Ottoman Empire in 1871, although Sheikh Mohammed retained control of its internal affairs.
 Following his army's victory at the Battle of Al Wajbah in March 1893, the second ruler Sheikh Jassim bin Mohammed Al Thani has been recognised as Founder of the State of Qatar, although it remained part of the Ottoman Empire until July 1913.

 The Ottomans maintained a military presence in Qatar until August 1915 and Sheikh Abdullah bin Jassim Al Thani signed the Anglo-Qatari Treaty on 3 November 1916.
 Sheikh Abdullah was the Qatari ruler from 1913 to 1949, and is one of the few monarchs, alongside the likes of Queen Wilhelmina of the Netherlands, whose tenure extended through both world wars (1914–1945).
-Qatar's first oil well was drilled in October 1938, and oil was found at Dukhan in January 1940.
+Qatar's first oil well was drilled in October 1938, and oil was found at Dukhan (Dukhan Field) in January 1940.

-Qatar became an independent state on 3 September 1971 and, since then, the ruler has been styled emir (or "amir").
+Qatar became an independent state on 3 September 1971 and, since then, the ruler has been styled emir.